EYFS and KS1 Phonics

 Reading

-EYFS and Year 1 & 2 begin by following the Bug Club phonic based reading scheme from Phase 2 up to Phase 5.
-Once they complete Phase 5 children move onto Book Bands until the end of Year 2.
+Reception and Year 1 & 2 begin by following the Bug Club phonic-based reading scheme that has been adapted to meet the Supersonic Phonic Friends scheme.
+Once they complete Phase 5 books from Supersonic Phonic Friends, the children move onto Book Bands.

 In Key Stage 2 (Year 3–6) children are assessed every term using the Accelerated Reader programme which allocates them a Book Level which starts at Level 1 (1.0 – 1.9).
 After reading their specifically levelled book, children are encouraged to take an online quiz.
 This assesses their understanding of the text and awards them individual and class points.
 There is a weekly class points competition and children collect their individual points towards becoming a Word Millionaire.